Never-Trumpers Are Nice, But Where Are The GOP Never-Suppressors?

-Category: World Politics Hits: 4William Saletan writes: When you watch this parade of madness and cynicism, it’s tempting to write off the whole GOP.
+Category: World Politics Hits: 9William Saletan writes: When you watch this parade of madness and cynicism, it’s tempting to write off the whole GOP.
 But that’s a mistake.
 To defeat authoritarianism, we need help from Republicans who believe in a republic.
 It’s a small faction, but it’s real, and last year in Arizona, it was arguably decisive.
 In January, 10 House Republicans voted to impeach Trump; in February, seven Senate Republicans voted to convict him.
 The third-ranking House Republican, Rep. Liz Cheney, sacrificed her leadership post to defend democracy against the former president.
 Every week, Trump denounces more Republican officeholders.
 His stated list of Republican enemies includes four senators, three members of the House, two governors, and state legislators in Michigan, Pennsylvania, and Wisconsin....
 The more Trump talks, the more enemies he makes.
 Every one of those enemies can be part of the alliance for democracy.

 Read more https://crooksandliars.com/2021/07/republicans-never-trumpers-fascism